Gupta (king)

-Gupta or Shrigupta (Gupta script: _{} Gu-pta, fl. late 3rd century CE) was the founder of the Gupta dynasty of Magadha (eastern India).
+Gupta (Gupta script: _{} Gu-pta, fl. late 3rd century CE) was the founder of the Gupta dynasty in eastern India.
 He is identified with king Che-li-ki-to (believed to be the Chinese transcription of "Shri-Gupta"), who, according to the 7th-century Chinese Buddhist monk Yijing, built a temple near Mi-li-kia-si-kia-po-no (Mṛgaśikhāvana) for Chinese pilgrims.
 This temple was located somewhere in eastern India: based on the identification of its location, modern scholars variously locate Gupta's territory in present-day eastern Uttar Pradesh or Bengal region.

 Name

 Gupta is not attested by his own inscriptions or coins, although some seals and coins have been wrongly attributed to him.
 The earliest description of him occurs in his great-grandson Samudragupta's Prayagraaj Pillar inscription, and is repeated verbatim in several later records of the dynasty: